WilliamY97/LearningJournal/uWaterloo/ECE290/Ethics.md

 "In serving his parents, a filial son reveres them in daily life; he makes them happy while he nourishes them;
 he takes anxious care of them in sickeness; he shows great sorrow over their death; and he sacrifices to them with solemnity"

+##Lecture 31 - Ethics: Modern Ethical Theories

+##Agree to Disagree

+- In this course you will be exposed to different ethical theories and different points of view.
+So far we have already seen the opinions of others...

+- You may agree with some of the theories under discussion, disagree with others...

+- You may nevertheless be required to answer questions based on these theories, regardless of your personal beliefs

+- This is not a natural science where there are correct answers ("the world is round, not flat"); reasonable people can agree to disagree civilly.

+##With Support

+- Therefore, we must understand that you know how to make an ethical decision by making a reason decision based on underlying assumptions.

+- Your opinion in class is invaluable - it will make for fascinating discussions.

+- Your opinion on an examination, without a logical support, is worth nothing.

+- "Because I said so" -type argumens and "I feel like this is true" are not adequate reasoons to support the assertions

+##Deontology

+- The science of duty; the branch of knowledge that deals with moral obligations; ethics.

+- Deontology determines the morality of an action, behaviour, character, or desire based on its adherence to a rule or rules.

+- It is also known as duty-based ethics.

+- Deontology was the first modern ethical theory.

+- It is based heavily on concepts such as moral absolutism and divine command theory

+- It posts that there are rules or duties that must be followed and that by fulfilling one's duties or following these rules one is ethical.

+- Immanuel Kant (1724-1804) argued an action is good only if it is the consequence of duty as opposed to desire or need.

+- He also argued that good intentions, rather than good outcomes, are what make an act moral.

+- After all, bad things may happen by accident, but intent is important.

+- Kant saw a need for universal principles that guided human behaviour and conscience.

+- This led him to introduce the idea of a **categorical imperative**